Principles for New Federal Infrastructure Investment Policy

 Tell your representatives about our nine policy ideas for crafting an infrastructure package that will benefit people and places across the country.

-As President Trump and a new Congress begin working on an infrastructure package, APA stands ready to work to ensure that this needed investment program works to benefit people and places across the country.
-To that end, APA offers some principles that Congress and the Trump administration should use to craft effective infrastructure policy:
+As President Trump and Congress begin working on an infrastructure package, APA stands ready to ensure that this needed investment program works to benefit people and places across the country.

 - Serve multiple modes and types of infrastructure